Hurghada Scuba Diving Day Trips Report

 Diving with Emperor Divers

-I was happy to find that Emperor Divers apply the same professional service standards to their day trip diving operations as I had experienced on their liveaboard.
-The dive centre is just 5m from the jetty and the crew ensure your equipment is all carried aboard.
+I was happy to find that Emperor Divers apply the same professional service standards to their day trip operations as I had experienced on their liveaboard.
+Their SCUBA centre is just 5m from the jetty and the crew ensure your equipment is all carried aboard.
 The one drawback is that the boats don't have compressors on board and the tanks for the day are loaded onto the dive deck which can sometimes restrict the available space, but the inconvenience is not that dramatic.

 The time spent on board couldn't be more comfortable as most of the day boats are styled along similar lines as the safari boats in the Emperor Fleet.
 After a hot shower (although on the hot days I preferred a cold one!) to rinse off, you can relax on the sun deck or enjoy a meal in the saloon.